 Reimagining Healthcare in India: Reaching Lives Beyond the Metros

 For years, most of India’s healthcare system has been centred around metro cities, where it’s easier to find top specialists, big hospitals, and advanced treatments.
 But this focus has left a large part of the country behind.
-The truth is, over 65% of the population of India lives in Tier 2 and Tier 3 cities, where access to good, affordable healthcare is still a daily challenge.
-And as the population grows, so does the need, quietly but urgently, for better care in these towns and smaller cities.
+The truth is, over 65% of India’s population lives in Tier 2 and Tier 3 cities, where access to good, affordable healthcare is still a daily challenge.

-As India evolves, our healthcare system needs to grow with it.
+As India evolves, our healthcare system must grow with it.
 We can’t focus only on big cities anymore.
-People in smaller towns and rural areas deserve the same kind of care.
-Now more than ever, we need healthcare that reaches everyone, no matter where they live.
-Because the real challenges and the real need are in the heart of Bharat.
+People in smaller towns and rural areas deserve the same standard of care.
+Because the real need lies in the heart of Bharat.

-Leaders like Dr. Shailesh Jhawar, Director at Apex Hospitals, are showing how it can be done.
-Building hospitals in smaller cities isn’t just about medical skills, it also takes smart planning, strong operations, and a deep connection with the local community.
-In a meaningful conversation with Vishal Seth, Managing Director at Protiviti India, Dr. Jhawar shares practical insights on what it takes to build a sustainable hospital chain in places where resources may be fewer, but the need for care is greater than ever.
+Dr. Shailesh Jhawar, Director at Apex Hospitals, is one of the leaders showing how this can be done.
+Building hospitals in smaller cities isn’t just about medical expertise—it takes smart planning, strong operations, and a deep connection to the local community.
+In conversation with Vishal Seth, Managing Director at Protiviti India, Dr. Jhawar shares what it takes to create a sustainable hospital chain in underserved regions.

 Healthcare Beyond Metros: The Real Need

 India’s smaller cities are home to millions of people who often lack access to timely and advanced medical care.
-As Dr. Jhawar points out, “Healthcare shouldn’t just be for people in metro cities.
+As Dr. Jhawar notes, “Healthcare shouldn’t just be for people in metro cities.
 It should reach every part of India.”
-These regions are seeing a rise in demand for quality services, yet they face infrastructure, staffing, and operational challenges.
+These regions are seeing a rising demand for quality services but face challenges in infrastructure, staffing, and operations.

 Healthcare Shouldn’t Have a PIN Code

-Whether it’s Jaipur, Jabalpur, or Jhansi, access to timely and quality care shouldn’t depend on your geography.
-And yet, millions in smaller cities and rural regions struggle with delayed diagnoses, limited specialists, and poorly equipped facilities.
+Whether it’s Jaipur, Jabalpur, or Jhansi, timely care should not depend on your location.
+Yet millions in rural and smaller cities face delayed diagnoses, limited specialists, and under-resourced facilities.

 “Good healthcare shouldn’t be a privilege.
 It should be a right available to everyone, everywhere.”